Tesla names Musk 'Technoking' in cryptic regulatory filing

 Tesla said in January that it will begin deliveries of its long-delayed Tesla Semi in 2021.

-Reporting by Akanksha Rana in Bengaluru and Hyunjoo Jin in San Francisco; Additional reporting by Ira Iosebashvili; Editing by Anil D’Silva and David Gregorio
+Reporting by Akanksha Rana in Bengaluru and Hyunjoo Jin in San Francisco; Additional reporting by Ira Iosebashvili; Editing by Anil D’Silva, David Gregorio and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.